Interview Prep

 The fix is simple: know what each question is testing, build a short answer with a specific example, and practice saying it out loud until it sounds natural.

-What the interviewer is testing: Can you communicate clearly and connect your background to this role in 90 seconds?
+Can you communicate clearly and connect your background to this role in 90 seconds?
+Our dedicated guide on how to answer "tell me about yourself" has six examples by role.

 This question opens almost every interview, including the phone screen, and it sets the tone for everything after it.